TharunEsta/TharunEsta/README.md

 - 👋 Hi, I’m @TharunEsta
-- 👀 I’m interested in ...
-Software Development
+- 👀 I’m a passionate Front-end developer with knowledge of React.js,Node.js and Angular.
-- 🌱 I’m currently learning ...
-Full Stack
+- 🌱 I’m currently seeking to apply my practical and theorotical knowledge in a dynamic organisation
 - 💞️ I’m looking to collaborate on ...
-Job
+Dynamic organization and enhance my Real time project skills
 - 📫 How to reach me ...
-Email: tharun.esta@gmail.com, Phone: +91 9014719422
+Email: tharun.esta@gmail.com, Phone: +91 9014719422.

 <!---